S-Shah-Lab/ARMBR/README.md

 # Python Implementation

-ARMBR can be used in Python as follows:
+ARMBR can be used in Python as follows.
+First, make sure that your working directory is `Python`.

 ## Option 1: Run from terminal
 Open your terminal and use one of the following commands: